r03ert0/brainspell/Documentation.md

 #Documentation

-*This documentation clarify the code in brainspell repositary.*
+*This documentation clarify the code in brainspell repository.*

 ###1.
 Replaced Variable vs. Comment